strapi/documentation/docusaurus/docs/user-docs/intro.md

 This user guide contains the functional documentation related to all features available in the main navigation of your Strapi application.

-Once you have logged in, you can access your Strapi dashboard:
+Once you have logged in, you can access your Strapi admin panel:

 <ThemedImage
 alt="Homepage of the Admin Panel"